5 Dealing with messy data

 5.7.8 Filling in missing values

-In some cases, you may want to fill missing values of a variable with the previous non-missing entry.
+In some cases, you may want to fill in missing values of a variable with the previous non-missing entry.
 To see an example of this, let’s create a version of aq where the value of Month are missing for some days:

 aq$Month[c(2:3, 36:39, 70)] <- NA